NelsonAbolaji/Crime-Occurence-Pattern-in-LA/README.md

 *This report uses data collected from the 1st of January, 2020 to 23rd of October, 2023.
 An initial capital letter convention is used in the report to lay emphasis on important phrases.*

-*The 138 crime descriptions the LAPD employs to summarize offenses reported by victims have been grouped into 8 categories to reduce granularity.The Crime against Children category contains crimes committed against children with no detail of the particular offense.
-Other crimes committed to children are grouped in the appropriate category.*
+*The 138 crime descriptions the LAPD employs to summarize offenses reported by victims have been grouped into 8 categories to reduce granularity.
+The Crime against Children category contains crimes committed against children with no detail of the particular offense.
+Other crimes children were victims of have been placed in the appropriate category.*

 *To check the category each crime description is grouped into, click here:* [LA Crime Description Grouped](https://github.com/NelsonAbolaji/LA-Crime-Analysis/blob/main/LA%20Crime%20Category.csv)